fermosc/CoVID-Prevalence/README.md

 # CoVID-Prevalence
-R-Jupyter Notebook containing the code for the paper "How Many People Have Really Been Infected by SARS-COVID-19" as published on Towards Data Science.
+R-Jupyter Notebook containing the code for the piece ["How Many People Have Really Been Infected by SARS-COVID-19"](https://towardsdatascience.com/how-many-people-have-really-been-infected-by-sars-covid-19-ed9338641501) as published on Towards Data Science.

 You can also run the code on Binder: